invertedtomato/feather/README.md

 # InvertedTomato.Feather

 ## Feather2
-There's a newer version of Feather available.
-Feather2 is completely redesigned to be easier to use, more performant, and supports UDP.
-It's probably a better fit for your needs.
+Feather2 is out!
+It's been redesigned and rebuilt from the ground up to be easier to use, have better performance and to support UDP.
+It's also built on .NET Standard, so you'll be able to use it in your .NET Core applications.
 [Check it out here.](https://github.com/invertedtomato/feather2)

+Read on if you really are interested in the old Feather1.

 ## Introduction
 Feather is extremely fast and lightweight network messaging socket.
 Kinda like WCF, without the nonsense and scolding fast speeds.
 Great for applications communicating over a network when webAPI is too slow or inefficient.
 SSL encryption is optional.